 This scenario is as follows: --- A long wolfish predator; the same man who had murdered the Rowell family, and next the Mildrid family, now stalked the Licata family.
 The night was hot, very hot.
-In fact this would be the warmest Oct 16 ever-recorded in the history of Tampa.
-Thus (with air conditioning not yet invented) the fiendish predator knew that the back door would be left half opened to allow the fresh air to come in.
+In fact, this would be the warmest Oct 16 ever-recorded in the history of Tampa.
+Thus (with air conditioning not yet invented) the fiendish predator knew that the back door would be left half open to allow the fresh air to come in.
 Without trouble, he entered, axe in hand, ready to do his evil deed.
-Slowly, with his cat like walk, he went in and then . . . etc; leaving out the dog, the rest of the story pretty much follows the Inside Detective magazine version.
+Slowly, with his cat-like walk, he went in and then . . . etc; leaving out the dog, the rest of the story pretty much follows the Inside Detective magazine version.

-However, here at this point the author of this book has a confession to make.
-Although it was the fact that there was a serial axe murderer loose in the streets of Tampa at the time (and there was one).
-I now believe that it was NOT a long axe murderer that committed the Licata family murders.
+However, at this point the author of this book has a confession to make.
+Although it was fact that there was a serial axe murderer loose in the streets of Tampa at the time (and there was one).
+I now believe that it was NOT a lone axe murderer that committed the Licata family murders.
 Why?
 In answer, let’s look at both sides of the coin.

 The M.O. was the exact same (murders were committed in the middle of the night), while the family slept.
-Also the same kind of weapon was used, and the blows took place on the exact same spot in all the family murders we have been able to come across.
+Also, the same kind of weapon was used, and the blows took place on the exact same spot in all the family murders we have been able to come across.

 Now granted, the last (big time) family killings that occurred, took place some 6 years before.
 But here we must also remember that there was a lot of publicity surrounding that family's murder in 1927.
 Possibly Ted Kaczynski, (the Unabomber) can explain why he (the axe murderer) took a hiatus.